arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/2-HiveMigration.md

     ...
     ```

-1. Allow the the applications to run for a five minutes, to generate a few hundred records.
+1. Allow the the applications to run for five minutes, to generate a few hundred records.

-1. Press CTRL-C to stop the **SparkConsumer** app, and run the following command to halt the **EventProducer** app:
+1. Open a new command prompt window on the desktop, and open another connection to the MapR virtual machine.

+1. At shell prompt for the second connection to the MapR virtual machine, start the **beeline** utility:

     ```bash
-    kill %1
+    beeline -n azureuser -u jdbc:hive2://localhost:10000/default
     ```

-    ---

-    **NOTE:**

-    In the 'live' system, the **SparkConsumer** and **EventProducer** apps will be running continually, but the MapR virtual machine used by this exercise provides only a limited amount of resources, and some of the subsequent procedures may take a long time to run if these apps are left running.

-    ---

-1. In shell prompt, start the **hive** utility:

-    ```bash
-    hive
-    ```

-1. At the **hive\>** prompt, run the following query:
+1. At the beeline prompt, run the following query:

     ```hive
     SELECT * FROM flightinfo;